Palak20agar/TrainReservationApp/README.md

 ## Testing

 Unit tests for the Train Reservation System are included in the project.
-To run the tests, execute the following command: